mpsanchis/learning-rust/rust-book/c21-web-server/README.md

 ### Simulating a slow request in the current server implementation

+Code now shows how a single-threaded server can "block" fast requests if they arrive after "slow" ones.
+Try to:
+1. Load `localhost:7878/sleep`, and immediately after
+2. Load `localhost:7878/`

+Request 2 has to wait for 1 to finish, even if it's a very fast request.

 ### Improving throughput with a thread pool

 ### Spawning a thread for each request